-Objective: To investigate the protective effects of against isoniazid (INH) and rifampicin (RFP)-induced hepatic and pancreatic damage.
+Objective: To investigate the protective effects of caffeic acid phenethyl ester (CAPE) against isoniazid (INH)- and rifampicin (RFP)-induced hepatic and pancreatic damage.

-Methods: Eighty adult rats were randomly divided into eight groups; Control; INH; RFP; INH+RFP; INH+CAPE; RFP+CAPE; INH+RFP+CAPE; CAPE.
-Both INH and RFP was orally administered for 30 days at a dose of 50mg/kg/day.
-CAPE was intraperitoneally injected for 30 days (10 μmol/kg).
+Methods: Eighty adult rats were randomly divided into eight groups: control, INH, RFP, INH+RFP, INH+CAPE, RFP+CAPE, INH+RFP+CAPE, and CAPE.
+Both INH and RFP were orally administered for 30 days at a dose of 50 mg/kg/day.
+Caffeic acid phenethyl ester was intraperitoneally injected for 30 days (10 μmol/kg).
 Blood samples, hepatic and pancreatic tissues were obtained on day 30.

 Conclusion: Our findings suggest that CAPE may be a promising agent to prevent the side effects of INH and RFP treatment on hepatic and pancreatic tissues.